Randy Johnson: 2002–2003

-Perfect game
+2004

 On May 18, 2004, Johnson pitched the 17th perfect game in MLB history.
 At 40 years of age, he was the oldest pitcher to accomplish this feat.
 Johnson had 13 strikeouts on his way to a 2–0 victory against the Atlanta Braves.
-The perfect game made him the fifth pitcher in Major League history (after Cy Young, Jim Bunning, Nolan Ryan, and Hideo Nomo) to pitch a no-hitter in both leagues.
-He also became the fifth pitcher in Major League history to throw both a no-hitter and a perfect game in his career (after Young, Bunning, Addie Joss, and Sandy Koufax; since Johnson, Mark Buehrle and Roy Halladay have joined this group).
+The perfect game made him the fifth pitcher in major league history (after Cy Young, Jim Bunning, Nolan Ryan, and Hideo Nomo) to pitch a no-hitter in both leagues.
+He also became the fifth pitcher in major league history to throw both a no-hitter and a perfect game in his career (after Young, Bunning, Addie Joss, and Sandy Koufax; since Johnson, Mark Buehrle and Roy Halladay have joined this group).

-Johnson struck out Jeff Cirillo of the San Diego Padres on June 29, 2004, to become only the fourth MLB player to reach 4,000 strikeouts in a career.
+Johnson struck out Jeff Cirillo of the San Diego Padres on June 29, to become the fourth MLB player to reach 4,000 strikeouts in a career.

 He finished the 2004 season with a 16–14 record, though his poor record was partially due to a lack of run support as his ERA that year was 2.60.
-Johnson led the major leagues in strikeouts (with 290) and finished second to Roger Clemens for the Cy Young Award.
-In the games where Arizona scored three or more runs, Johnson was 13–2.
+Johnson led the majors with 290 strikeouts and finished second to Roger Clemens for the Cy Young Award.
+In games when Arizona scored at least three runs, Johnson was 13–2.
 As his team only won 51 games that year, his ratio of winning 31.3% of his team's games was the highest for any starting pitcher since Steve Carlton in 1972 (who won 27 of the Phillies' 59 wins for an all-time record ratio of 45.8%).